amoryg/bio/bio.md

-My name is Amory Gengler
+My name is Amory Gengler.

 I'm majoring in Programming at Seattle Central, working on my AAS degree.